BiLLY-J03l/reverse-shell-c/README.md

 -reverse shell for windows

--the code exploits win32 api functions to create a connection to a listener, then creates a cmd.exe process where stderr,stdin and stdout are all directed to the listener
+-the code exploits win32 api functions to create a connection to a listener, then creates a cmd.exe process where stderr, stdin and stdout are all directed to the listener

 -add the listener address and port before compiling